 - Visit the nearest tea gardens.
 Walk inside the gardens and find yourself on land without humans.

 - After having lunch, walk through the rubber garden and go for Manipuri Learn their present lifestyles and weaving method of their own traditional clothes.

-- In the late afternoon, visit Madhabpur dam (lake) covered by small hills and view of the land far away from people.
-Enjoy scenic view of Indian Tripura standing over the hill.
+- In the late afternoon, visit Madhabpur dam (lake) covered by small hills and a view of the land far away from people.
+Enjoy the scenic view of Indian Tripura standing over the hill.

 - On the way back to the hotel or resort explore rubber, pineapple & betel nut garden planted over roadside hills and lands.

 - In the evening, enjoy the famous traditional ‘7 layer tea’ in a tea stall called Neel Kantho.

 - complete dinner and stay overnight at the hotel or resort in Srimangal.